accuhijri/accuhijri.github.io/index.md

 #### 3.5.
 Cresecent map based on Wujudul Hilal criterion

-Base on on this criteria, a new month can be started if conjunction has happen and moonset happen after sunset.
+Base on on this criterion, a new month can be started if conjunction has happen and moonset happen after sunset.
 ```ruby
 hl.map_hilal_visibility('Wujudul Hilal')